 The Core Research Center (CRC) was established in 1974 by the U.S. Geological Survey (USGS) to preserve valuable rock cores for use by scientists and educators from government, industry, and academia.
 The cylindrical sections of rock are permanently stored and available for examination and testing at the core storage and research facility in Denver, Colorado.

-CSAS&L synthesizes and delivers Earth system data and information.
-We strive to accelerate research and decision making through data science, information delivery, advanced computing and biodiversity analytics.
-CSAS&L has developed a Five Year Science Strategy that outlines our organization's goals, research questions, and strategic activities.
+SAS synthesizes and delivers Earth system data and information.
+We strive to accelerate research and decision making through data science, information delivery, advanced computing, and biodiversity analytics.
+SAS has developed a Five Year Science Strategy that outlines our organization's goals, research questions, and strategic activities.

 The National Hydrography Dataset (NHD) and Watershed Boundary Dataset (WBD) are digital geospatial datasets that map the surface water of the United States and are a part of The National Map.
 Together, the NHD and WBD, along with data from the 3D Elevation Program (3DEP), are processed to create the NHDPlus High Resolution (NHDPlus HR).